Case Study

 The reference audit.

-All 22 references from the published manuscript, as verified in the review.
+All 22 references from the published manuscript.
 Every PMID links to the actual PubMed record — check any of them yourself.

 #ReferenceStatusPMIDNote